 The Acropolis Museum has a model of the Parthenon temple on the top floor.
-From the top floor window one could see the real Parthenon across the street, very cool.
+From the top floor window one could see the real Parthenon across the street.
+It was very cool.
 In the museum we saw a young woman guiding a small group of guests.
-Her face looked familiar, so Mei-Ching asked if she was Katia who used to lead groups for OAT.
+Her face looked familiar, so Mei-Ching asked if she was Katia, who used to lead groups for OAT.
 Yes, she said.
-We explained that we were on an OAT tour to Greece and Greek Islands in 2008, and she was the Program Director of the other group that shared the same small ship with our group.
+We explained that we were on an OAT tour to Greece and the Greek Islands in 2008, and she was the Program Director of the other group that shared the same small ship with our group.
 She was delighted, saying, "Now you are back!"

 We found the metro stations in Athens sparklingly clean; the streets orderly; people were going about their business as usual.
 There need not be concerns about visiting Athens.

 CruiseDay 11 - Sea Day Photo (5/26/2012, Saturday):